InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Methodology

 \subsubsection{Tailored Advice and Cyclical Analysis Generation}

 For advice generation and cyclical analysis, we rely on the general capabilities of the LLM to provide tailored advice and analysis.
-We instruct the AI Psychologist to provide treatment strategy and care advice to patients and families respectively, based on the symptoms described in reports.
-Moreover, we also instruct the AI Psychologist to provide a cyclical analysis of the mental state based on reports over a period of time.
+We instruct the AI Psychiatrist to provide treatment strategy and care advice to patients and families respectively, based on the symptoms described in reports.
+Moreover, we also instruct the AI Psychiatrist to provide a cyclical analysis of the mental state over a period of time.